chrisppy/feed/CONTRIBUTING.md

 # Contributing to feed

+The coding style used is managed by [rustfmt](https://github.com/rust-lang-nursery/rustfmt).

 Thank you for your interest in contributing to feed!
 There are many ways to contribute, and we appreciate all of them.

+Note: Please squash commits together if there are multiple for a PR.

 ## Pull Requests